jawah/charset_normalizer/README.md

 ## ⚡ Known limitations

   - Not intended to work on non (human) speakable language text content. eg. crypted text.
-  - When provided trust encoding in headers first.
-(XML, HTML, HTTP, etc..)
   - Language detection is unreliable when text contain more than 1 language that are sharing identical letters.
-  - Not well tested with tiny content
+  - Not well tested with tiny content.

 ## 👤 Contributing